 In particular you can find these shorter trips right when a new ship starts sailing from a new port.
 It may arrive on a Tuesday and need to schedule a shorter trip to then sail weekly trips on a Saturday.

-One exception is Utopia of the Seas.
-This new Oasis-class ship from Royal Caribbean will sail short getaways right from the start.
+One exception is Utopia of the Seas and Wonder of the Seas.
+This newer Oasis-class ship from Royal Caribbean sail short getaways regularly.

 Do you prefer older ships or newer ones when you sail?
 Let us know in the comments below…